fioreale/myfitapp/README.md

 npm run preview
 ```

-The frontend will be available at `http://localhost:4173`.
+The frontend will be available at `http://localhost:5173`.

 ### Step 6: Access the Application

-Open a web browser and navigate to `http://localhost:4173` to access the myFitApp frontend.
+Open a web browser and navigate to `http://localhost:5173` to access the myFitApp frontend.
 The frontend will communicate with the backend running at `http://localhost:8000`.

 ## License

-myFitApp is licensed under the MIT License.
+myFitApp is licensed under the GNU GPL License.
 See [LICENSE](LICENSE) for details.

 ## Contribution Guidelines 🤝